volume-em/empanada-napari-docs/docs/best_practice/inference_bp.rst

 .. tip::

-    If results appear substantially better on slices from a particular plane, then use that plane as the **Inference plane** for
+    If results appear substantially better on slices from a particular plane, then use this as the **Inference plane** for 3D inference.
-    3D inference.
 Similarly, if results on xy slices are good but results on xz and yz slices are poor, then using ortho-plane inference is not recommended.